Annual report 2016-17

 - require the provision of a report or advice on a matter that relates to any of the NFSA’s functions or powers.

-No ministerial directions were received during the year.
+No ministerial directions were received during the year, and no government policy orders applied during the 2016–17 financial year.

-We are subject to the Freedom of Information Act 1982 (the FOI Act), including Part 2 which requires us to publish information to the public as part of the Information Publication Scheme (IPS).
+The NFSA is subject to the Freedom of Information Act 1982 (FOI Act), and since 1 May 2011 we have been required to publish information as part of the Information Publication Scheme (IPS) in Part 2 of the FOI Act.
 We comply with the IPS by publishing information on our website, including a plan of the information we publish.

-In 2015–16 we received two requests for documents under the FOI Act: one document was released with redactions.
-Documents that have been released are listed in the FOI Disclosure Log on our website.
+In 2016–17 we received one request for documents under the FOI Act.
+Documents that are released are listed in the FOI Disclosure Log on our website.

-Further information about accessing information we hold, including links to our website, can be found under appendix 5: Access to information.
+Further information about accessing information we hold, including links to our website, can be found in Appendix 5: Access to information.

 Judicial decisions and reviews by outside bodies

-- no judicial decisions or decisions of administrative tribunals that had, or may have, a significant effect on the operations of the NFSA in 2015–16, and
+- were no judicial decisions or decisions of administrative tribunals that have had, or may have, a significant effect on the operations of the NFSA in 2016–17

-- no reports about the NFSA made by the Auditor-General, a committee of either or both Houses of the Parliament, the Commonwealth Ombudsman or the Office of the Australian Information Commissioner.
+- were no reports about the NFSA made by a committee of either or both Houses of the Parliament, the Commonwealth Ombudsman, or the Office of the Australian Information Commissioner.

-In 2015–16 the NFSA did not identify any significant non-compliance issues in relation to the finance law.
-The NFSA requires cost centre managers to internally report all compliance breaches – minor as well as significant.
+In 2016–17 the NFSA did not identify any significant non-compliance issues in relation to the finance law.

 Related entity transactions

-We can confirm that in 2015–16 there were no related entity transactions, as defined under the PGPA Rule 2014, 17BE.
+We can confirm that in 2016–17 there were no related entity transactions, as defined under PGPA Rule 2014, 17BE.

 Advertising and market research

-In accordance with reporting requirements contained in Section 311A of the Commonwealth Electoral Act 1918, we annually report our total expenditure on advertising and market research.
-The total payment to advertising and market research organisations in 2015–16 was $96,865 (GST-inclusive), comprising payments to advertising agencies for recruitment advertising.
+In accordance with reporting requirements contained in section 311A of the Commonwealth Electoral Act 1918, we annually report our total expenditure on advertising and market research.

-There were 2 suppliers whose advertising and market research services cost over $10,000, as shown in table 9.
+There were three suppliers whose advertising and market research services cost over $10,000, as shown in table 9.

 Protecting the environment